wuweizte/Project_Assignment_3rd_course/README.md

 each activity and each subject.

 a) The output data set in step4 is the only input parameter.
-b) Create the mean volumn for the 1st variable.
-c) Calculate the mean column of the rest variables.
+b) Calculate the average of each variable of the data set for each activity and each subject.
-d) Appropriately labels the data set with descriptive variable names.
+c) Appropriately labels the data set with descriptive variable names.

-3. The above 5 functions are called subsequently in execution part to get the tidy data set.
+####3.
+The above 5 functions are called subsequently in execution part to get the tidy data set.

-4. run_analysis.R must be placed with 'UCI HAR Dataset' folder together under the working directory.
+####4. run_analysis.R must be placed with 'UCI HAR Dataset' folder together under the working directory.